baugid/Nudec_LLP_Solver/README.md

 T_start = 5.1101422997e+00 MeV T_fin = 2.4382902451e-02 MeV n_nu_e/n_gamma = 2.0796659183e-01 n_nu_mu/n_gamma = 1.8757746964e-01 n_nu_tau/n_gamma = 1.8757742551e-01 ((a*T)_start/(a*T)_fin)^3 = 2.1470326317e-01 N_eff = 2.6312268193e+00 Accepted steps = 1056 RHS evaluations = 3323 Runtime = 3066.2598 s
 ```

+The output shows that there is likely an issue with the energy conservation of neutrino self-interaction collision integral that does not shrink if increasing the number of bins, and its cumulative impact of Delta N_eff is non-negligible.